Dr. Andrew Arnold talks about the Romberg’s test, used to examine a part of your brain called the Cerebellum involved in balance.

 We have more positional receptors per cm at the back of necks than anywhere else in the body.

-If you have chronic neck tension and pain its possible your neck-righting reflex is working too hard.
+IMPORTANT POINT: Dr. Andrew Arnold says if you have chronic neck tension and pain it’s possible your neck-righting reflex is working too hard.

 The muscles are fatiguing.